 - Intentionally inflicts bodily harm on another person.

-Battery is a first degree misdemeanor in Florida.
+Battery is a first-degree misdemeanor in Florida.

 A battery crime is classified as “aggravated battery” if the defendant uses a deadly weapon or the victim suffers great bodily harm, permanent disability, or permanent disfigurement.
-Aggravated battery is classified as a second degree felony in Florida.
+Aggravated battery is classified as a second-degree felony in Florida.

 What Does Florida Law Say About Assault and Battery Against Protected Groups?